-First and foremost, Fig. 6 is used to validate the coherence of the average anticyclonic or cyclonic activity characterization 355 of each region performed through MDT in Fig. 3.
-It is indeed noticeable that for For all AC regions (Fig. 6a-b, 6d, 6f-g), anticyclones trajectories form a rather concentrated bulk at the center of the region, whereas CY regions (Fig. 6c and 6e) have only a very sparse and random anticyclone occurrence.
-This confirms that The mean dynamical activity from Sect.
-3.2 is confirmed, as only AC regions host a preference spot for anticyclones, whereas CY regions tend to be avoided by anticyclones, confirming the perspective of Fig.4a. discussed above.
+The Lagrangian convergence framework detailed in Sect.
+3.1 is applied in Fig. 6 to the 7 regions of the Southeastern LB (Eratosthenes, Beyrut, Haifa, Tel-Aviv, Port-Saïd, Herodotus and Nile, Mersa-Matruh being studied later in Sect.
+4.5), only considering anticyclones (statistics also shown in Table A2).
+The color code is the same as in Fig. 2 and reminded in panel 6h.
+For each panels of Fig. 6 all other regions are shown, with green (respectively red) borders for AC (CY) regions.
+The region to which each panel title refers is outlined with a thicker line.
+For all AC regions (Fig. 6a-b, 6d, 6f-g), anticyclones trajectories form a rather concentrated bulk at the center of the region, whereas CY regions (Fig. 6c and 6e) have only a very sparse and random anticyclone occurrence.
+The mean dynamical activity from Sect.
+3.2 is confirmed, as only AC regions host a preference spot for anticyclones, whereas CY regions tend to be avoided by anticyclones.

-Even though each AC region hosts an average anticyclonic activity, there are important differences between them.
-In each region detailed hereafter the anticyclones behavior is considered characterized mostly by its order 0 eddies.
-The case of the Eratosthenes seamount discussed in Sect.
-4.3 revealed an attraction scheme.
-In the Important differences can however be noted between AC regions.
-In the Beyrut region, anticyclones meander a lot but have few interactions (only 2 mergings and 2 splittings during in 19 years) and eddies have a moderate lifetime there (126 days).
-In the Tel-Aviv region, anticyclones are more 365 short-lived (97 days on average), spend less time in the region with few meanders and $\frac{3}{4}$ merging exports were recorded with long-lived Eratosthenes anticyclones; this allows us to characterize for the benefit of the Eratosthenes region; this characterizes the Tel-Aviv region rather as a formation regionexporting anticyclones to the Eratosthenes attractoran anticyclone formation region.
-Characterizing the Herodotus region is more difficult, as some eddies stem from the Nile region and some others even-370 tually merge with Eratosthenes region long-lived anticyclones; this regions seems to act as an anticyclone formation region

-(42 anticyclones born there) but also transitory to the Eratosthenes one, with which it interacts a lot with 8 merging exports.
-On the contrary, the Nile region is a strong and preferred anticyclonic spot but eddies there interact very little with the other neighbouring regions; the Nile region acts rather as a termination region for eddies originating from the west anticyclones formed to the West and following the Libyo-Egyptian coast.
-It appears that definition of a convergence region discussed in 375 Sect.
-4.3 apply only for the Eratosthenes region in Fig. 6, revealing a specificity in the southeastern Levantine basin.
+Important differences can however be noted between AC regions.
+In the Beyrut region, anticyclones meander a lot but have few interactions (only 2 mergings and 2 splittings in 19 years) and eddies have a moderate lifetime there (126 days).
+In the Tel-Aviv region, anticyclones are more short-lived (97 days on average), spend less time in the region with few meanders and 4 merging exports were recorded for the benefit of the Eratosthenes region; this characterizes the Tel-Aviv region rather as an anticyclone formation region.
+Characterizing the Herodotus region is more difficult, as some eddies stem from the Nile region and some others eventually merge with Eratosthenes region long-lived anticyclones; this regions seems to act as an anticyclone formation region (42 anticyclones born there) but also transitory to the Eratosthenes one, with which it interacts a lot with 8 merging exports.
+On the contrary, the Nile region is a strong and preferred anticyclonic spot but eddies there interact very little with neighbouring regions; the Nile region acts rather as a termination region for anticyclones formed to the West and following the Libyo-Egyptian coast.

-Nonetheless, some anticyclones are formed inside CY regions, notably in the "HaïfaHaifa" region.
-In this region anticyclones are often short-lived (average lifetime 94 days) and preferably ends in the Eratosthenes attractor, with often disappear while being exported to the Eratosthenes region (6 mergings towards this region recorded); the role of the Haïfa region is Haifa region is then similar to the Tel-Aviv region acting as a region of anticyclone generation, being often exported to the 380 Eratosthenes region formation.
+Nonetheless, some anticyclones are formed inside CY regions, notably in the "Haifa" region.
+In this region anticyclones are often short-lived (average lifetime 94 days) and often disappear while being exported to the Eratosthenes region (6 mergings recorded); the role of the Haifa region is then similar to the Tel-Aviv region acting as a region of anticyclone formation.
 The case of the Port-Saïd region is more ambiguous, no clear pattern being visible.
 Statistics in appendix (Table A2) seems to show it attracts some anticyclones, but this can be due to the fact that some long-lived eddies of the Eratosthenes region do sometimes venture approximately hundred kilometers farther south.
 This ambiguity also shows limits of this Lagrangian approach, as it is sensitive to singular event for eddies living sometimes longer than 3 years.
+As a comparison, Fig. A3 in the appendix shows the same analysis as Fig. 6b for the Haifa region but studying cyclone transfers.
+Patterns for cyclones are less clear than for anticyclones, likely because cyclones live shorter and are thus more numerous.
+However it confirmed the Haifa region as a stable spot for cyclones.